saikitsune/jobs/contents/systems-guru/index.md

 * You best "I was in the datacenter at 3am when...." story

 Sorry this isn't open to people with credentials but no experience.
 However if you have lots of experience but no paper credentials - that's fine.

-Reach me at my geraint at koding dot com
+Reach me at my geraint at koding dot com.

-Geraint
+\- Geraint

 ```
  _|    _|                  _|  _|